 Personnel access and material deliveries to the worksite are to be by designated routes only.
 Pallet jacks or hand carts being used inside the terminal to move materials must have nonmarking wheels or casters.
 Pneumatic wheels are required when transporting material across the central terminal granite floor.
+Specific route and weight across the central terminal granite floor must be approved.
 In certain circumstances, laying down plywood or Masonite on the path of travel may be required to avoid damaging the terrazzo and granite flooring inside the terminal.
 All routes must be delineated and left clean.